johanbrook/grund.css/README.md

 ## How I use the file structure

-The `[sass-globbing](https://github.com/chriseppstein/sass-globbing)` gem lets you include whole trees of Scss files.
+The [sass-globbing](https://github.com/chriseppstein/sass-globbing) gem lets you include whole trees of Scss files.
 Se `_main.scss`.
 Thus, all files in the directories `common`, `partials`, and `views` will be auto imported in `_main.scss`.

+Install `sass-globbing` with

+	gem install sass-globbing

-- I usually put common stuff in .. yeah, `common`.
+- `common`.
+I usually put common stuff in .. yeah, `common`.
 It may be general, site wide things like styles for buttons, forms, headings, modal boxes, etc.
-- In `lib`, styles which potentially can be re-used in different projects should live.
+- `lib`.
+In here, styles which potentially can be re-used in different projects should live.
 General helpers, mixins, font definitions, animations, etc.
-- In `partials` I put styles for different regions of the site, such as header, footer, articles, etc.
+- `partials`.
+Here I put styles for different regions of the site, such as header, footer, articles, etc.
 - `views` contains a Scss file for each major view of the site.
 Could be structured in nested directories, thanks to `sass-globbing`.
-- `viewports` can contain files with media queries.
+- `viewports` contains files with media queries.
 Must be explicitly imported in `_main.scss`.

 ## Contribute